google/fhir-dbt-analytics/readme/extending_the_project.md

 ---

-This project provides the groundwork for analytics over FHIR resources stored in BigQuery.
+This project provides the groundwork for analytics over FHIR resources stored in BigQuery or Spark.

 We provide out-of-the-box data quality metrics to enable users to quickly get up-and-running with assessing the quality of their FHIR data.
 You will most likely have your own requirements for data quality and other analytics that you wish to run over your data.
 The project is designed to enable such extensions, by making use of the common building blocks contained within foundational models and macros.